Ronnie Leibowitz

-Ronnie Leibovitz (רוני ליבוביץ) is a convicted Israeli bank robber, nicknamed Ofnobank (a combination of the words "motorcycle" and "bank" in Hebrew), due to his reported theft methods.
-In English this moniker has been translated as Bikerbank or the Motorcycle Bandit.
+Ronnie Leibovitz (רוני ליבוביץ) is a convicted Israeli bank robber, nicknamed Ofnobank (a blend word of the words "motorcycle" and "bank" in Hebrew), due to his reported theft methods.
+In English, this moniker has been translated as Bikerbank or the Motorcycle Bandit.

 Background

 Leibowitz was born in Israel to Yehoshua and Dvora Leibowitz, the oldest of three sons.
 He was born into one of the wealthiest families of industrialists in Israel.
 He grew up in the Tel Ganim neighborhood of Ramat Gan, attending the local school before being sent to boarding school at the Hadasim youth village, where he studied for a year and a half.
 Following that, he went through a number of schools, but by the age of 16 stopped his schooling and went to work.
 In 1970, he began his military service in the Israel Defense Forces.
-In June 1973 he completed an officer's course at Bahad 1 and became a logistics officer.
+In June 1973, he completed an officer's course at Bahad 1 and became a logistics officer.
 He was stationed in the south during the Yom Kippur War.
 During his military service he married Iris, and their son Liel was born.

 In the late 1970s, he joined the family business, which operated in Israel and the United States, and had homes in Herzliya Pituah and Manhattan.
 In the late 1980s, he quarreled with his family and left the family business.
 According to police, he also went into debt, although Leibowitz denies this.
 He then began his spree of bank robberies.